-Challenging the Importance of Hypoglycemia in T2D
+Challenging the Importance of Hypoglycemia in Type 2 Diabetes

 Dr. Brian Frier’s Position: Prevalence of Hypoglycemia in T2D is High

-The debate began with Dr. Frier’s position that hypoglycemia is a serious issue in advanced Type 2 diabetes.
-Dr. Frier discussed how hypoglycemia should be measured; he suggested the usage of more precise definitions for non-severe, severe, and nocturnal hypoglycemic episodes and prospective recording is essential for an accurate assessment.
+The debate began with Dr. Frier’s position that hypoglycemia is a serious issue in advanced type 2 diabetes.
+Dr. Frier discussed how hypoglycemia should be measured; he suggested the usage of more precise definitions for non-severe, severe and nocturnal hypoglycemic episodes and prospective recording is essential for an accurate assessment.
 A prospective study looks for outcomes of the development of disease during the time of the study, typically over a long period of time.
-Currently, retrospective, cross-sectional, and online studies underestimate the frequency of hypoglycemia and defining severe hypoglycemia as a coma is a more robust measure but identifies fewer episodes.
+Currently, retrospective, cross-sectional and online studies underestimate the frequency of hypoglycemia and defining severe hypoglycemia as a coma is a more robust measure but identifies fewer episodes.

 He highlighted the serious limitations to data in hypo trials such as the studying of selected populations.
 According to Frier, the data showing the prevalence of data are usually derived from insurance claims databases or clinical trials, which study selected populations and exclude others such as: